-The Pennsylvania Environmental Council has five regional offices throughout the state -- located in Harrisburg, Luzerne, Meadville, Philadelphia, and Pittsburgh, respectively -- to effect our mission.
+The Pennsylvania Environmental Council has four regional offices throughout the state -- located in Harrisburg, Luzerne, Philadelphia, and Pittsburgh, respectively -- to effect our mission.
 PEC is committed to working at the local, regional, state, and national level to improve the natural and built environments in our Commonwealth.
 Please click on one of the offices below for more information about our on-the-ground work and partnerships.

 Vibrant and alive!
 Philadelphia has become one of America’s most exciting cities, growth and development that brings new challenges to the city and its decentralized suburbs.
 The Pennsylvania Environmental Council is the region’s recognized leader in advancing innovative solutions to this array of challenges.